 Five-year-old Quy attends Tong Bat preschool.
 He lives with his parents, grandparents, and a sister who is five years older.
-[NOTE: This story was written with information Quy gave in an interview with our Project Officer in charge of Children’s Homes.]
+[NOTE: This story was written with information Quy gave in an interview with the Project Officer in charge of our Tong Bat ECD Project.]

 Quy started preschool when he was two years old.
 For the last three years, he and his schoolmates studied in an old dilapidated preschool classroom.
 This building was actually previously used as a village meeting room and has no toilets, running water or safe play area.
 In the rainy season, the path leading to the building became very slippery.